 - My legs aren’t hard enough

 - My body fat is ____

 Do any of the above sound familiar?
 Hummm??

 If you can identify with at least one of the above statements, then you don’t have any big problems.
 Usually these are minor and just some dietary, cardio, training, or supplemental tweaks is all you need.
 Tweaks, not changes.
 What’s the difference?
 A tweak is a small adjustment.
 A change is making something completely different.

 Julie Lohre stresses the adjustments necessary a month out, “Change your training and nutrition plans to accommodate the changes that have occurred in your physique.
 Are you on track?
 How close are you to your goal contest physique?”

 I’m Not Lean Enough (Of Course Not, Not Yet)

-The most common boo-who I hear from figure athletes is they are not lean enough when their show is a month away.
+Not lean enough 4 weeks out is the most common boo-who I hear from figure athletes.
 Sure, 30 days isn’t a huge hunk of time, but it’s more than enough time to harden up if you’ve done your homework and stuck to your diet, training, and cardio program.

 Ideally, you can lose a few more pounds of body fat in the next 3 weeks, and then another 4-6 pounds of water peak week.
 So if you look at it through a positive light, you can lose about another 9-10 pounds by show time.
 Ain’t that something?